mockoon/mockoon.com/content/docs/latest/admin-api/server-state.md

 ---

-The `/mockoon-admin/state` endpoint currently allows you to purge the state of a running environment.
+The `/mockoon-admin/state` endpoint currently allows you to purge the state of a running environment and global variables.

 ### Purging the state of a running environment